-As such the Risk & Resilience Team are embracing BCAW in the calendar this year and would like to invite all staff to engage too.
+As such the Risk & Resilience Team are embracing BCAW in the calendar and would like to invite you (all staff) to engage too.
 Check out this dedicated BCAW page to explore the following:

-- BC Awareness Sessions where staff can talk about BC with the Risk & Resilience Team
+2. Book a slot at one of our 'Ask Us' Sessions, where staff can talk about anything Business Continuity related with the Risk & Resilience Team

 When are the sessions and how do I book on?